Windows Backup Error Code 0x8078002a [Fixed]🏅

 Step 2: Locate Volume Shadow Copy and double-click on it.

-Step 3: Ensure the Service status is running and the Startup type is set as Automatic; if not, click Start under Service status and choose Automatic.
+Step 3: Ensure the Service status is running and the Startup type is set to Automatic; if not, start the service and set the Startup type to Automatic.

 Step 4: Click on Apply and OK.